 Our History

-The Central United Church congregation is part of Unionville and York Region’s history.
-For over 180 years, the congregation has worshiped, preached the Gospel, supported attendees’ Christian spiritual growth, served the community, and cared for one another.
+For over 180 years, Central United Church in Unionville has been a cornerstone of both Markham and York Region’s history.
+Throughout this time, our congregation has worshiped, shared the Gospel, nurtured spiritual growth, served the community, and cared for one another.

 1840